mbejger/mbejger.github.io/_posts/2018-05-24-copernicus.md

 ---
-title: "A day when I was an expert on Copernicus"
+title: "That day when I was an expert on Nicolaus Copernicus"
-excerpt: "On the 24th of May 1543 Nicolaus Copernicus died in Frombork"
+excerpt: "To commemorate his death on the 24th of May, 1543"
 sitemap: true
 usemath: false
 ---